jdchandler88/advent-of-code-2019/11/1/README.md

-# Day 10, step 2
+# Day 11, step 1
-This is the code to use the ideal spotting station to destroy all other asteroids.
+This is the code to utilize IntCode for painting our ship.

 # Build the code
 ```bash